Car Park off Park Road:

 1920- The show continued to develop and the society went on to purchase a wooden hall, enabling them to organise dances with an orchestra, the location of the building was in the present rose /shrub garden.

-1922- The grounds were used for raising funds for the "Cannock War Memorial Fund" in July of 1922 it was noted that there were 70 tableaux and fancy dress floats along with cars, wagons and motor cycles who paraded in the town with the grounds used for a ladies football match and folk dancing etc. It was described as the finest event yet.
+1922- The grounds were used for raising funds for the "Cannock War Memorial Fund" in July of 1922.
+It was noted that there were 70 tableaux and fancy dress floats along with cars, wagons and motor cycles who paraded in the town with the grounds used for a ladies football match and folk dancing etc.

 1926- The grounds were used by the Education Authority to hold Athletic events for the local schools.

-1928- The society purchased a further 9 acres of adjoining land from the Bishton estate for the sum of £950.00 to create a site second to none.
+1928- The society purchased a further 9 acres of adjoining land from the Bishton estate for the sum of £950.00.

 1959- The veterans Building was built in the rose garden.

-1972- The Cannock Model Engineering Society, took four years to construct a track for a model railway, which lasted on site for 10 years, the actual location was the Leisure Centre car park.
+1972- The Cannock Model Engineering Society, took four years to construct a track for a model railway, which lasted on site for 10 years, on what is now the Leisure Centre car park.

 1974- The Pavilion was burnt down.